Evolution of Google's algorithm since the origin

 The size of the header is it a part of the equation?
 If it is not considered part of the content.

-Browser Size.
-This Google's tool provides a measure of what is "above the fold " for a web page.
+The site Browsersize from Google (now closed) provided a measure of what is "above the fold " for a web page.

 December 2, 2011.
 Detection of parked domains.